nycresistor/romexp/README.md

 You can annotate the blob with various annotation engines that will highlight appropriate regions of the code.
 Mouse over a highlight to see more information.

+You can change the byte stride with the left and right keys.
+Backtick swaps endianness relative to the current byte stride.

 Currently implemented annotations:
 * S - identify C strings